muhibarshad/Modern-Js-Concepts-Deeply/Step_10_Dates_numbers_timers/Readme.md

    Examples in the [Converting Numbers File](/Step_10_Dates_numbers_timers/convertingNumbers.js)

 # Math Functions and Rounding
   Numbers are the premittive dataTypes not the objects so we cannot call the methods on the numbers.But the JavaScript do the ***_BOXING_***.
-Means convert the number into the object then calls the methods on it then again conver it into the premittive dataType.
+Means convert the number into the object then calls the methods on it then again convert it into the premittive dataType.
   ## Some imortant Maths functions are here
 * Math.sqrt();
 * Math.max();